-Some students may be eligible to claim costs incurred in travelling to their placement.
-All students are required to complete an online form via SmartSurvey (emailed to your Stranmillis email address) to determine what, if any, costs can be claimed and relevant google maps or screenshots must be uploaded.
+Some students may be eligible to claim costs incurred in travelling to their placement, if the commute is more than their normal journey from home to College.
+Students would only be paid for one journey to and from the school each day and where there is additional travel involved as an integral part of the placement, prior approval will need to be sought.
+All students are required to complete an online form via SmartSurvey (emailed to your Stranmillis email address) to determine what, if any, costs can be claimed & relevant Google Maps / screenshots must be uploaded.